soulwing/fluent-jdbc/README.md

 In addition to logging to `System.out` you can also configure Fluent JDBC to use any implementation of its `JdbcLogger` interface.
-This is a very simple simple adapter interface that can easily be implemented to work with almost any logging framework.
+This is a very simple adapter interface that can easily be implemented to work with almost any logging framework.
 What's more, Fluent JDBC includes support for many popular frameworks, including *Slf4j*, *Log4j*, *Commons Logging*, and *java.util.Logging (JULI)*.

 Especially when using a logging framework, you may wish to format SQL statements